AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/OSS/Use DLF to read OSS data.md

 ## Use DLF to read OSS data

 Before you start, you must prepare a metadata table in DLF and ensure that the metadata is extracted in the table.
-For more information, see [Metadata management]().
 To use DLF to read OSS data by creating a foreign table in Hologres, perform the following steps:

 1. Install an extension.